 Trusted certificates

-Many countries exchange their certificates with each other directly or through the ICAO Public Key Directory (PKD), the centralized certificate catalog.
-This makes it possible to verify foreign electronic documents at any border control point.
-Another option is the German certificate catalog run by the BSI (the Federal Office for Information Security), which has alternative country coverage.
+During RFID verification, the system checks whether this chain can be validated against trusted certificate sources.
+Many countries exchange certificates directly or through the ICAO Public Key Directory (PKD), a centralized certificate catalog used to support verification of electronic travel documents.
+Another source is the German certificate catalog run by BSI, the Federal Office for Information Security, which has alternative country coverage.

-To protect the privacy of electronic identity document holders, information stored on an RFID chip is secured with an access control mechanism.
-This mechanism prevents data from being read unless the inspection system, such as a passport reader at an airport, can prove its authorization.
+To protect the privacy of electronic identity document holders, RFID chips use an access control mechanism.
+This mechanism prevents chip data from being read unless the inspection system can prove that it’s authorized to access the chip.

 There are three forms of access control currently used in electronic IDs: